Sinterklaas and Christmas are right around the corner, which means: it’s time for the feasting on Dutch festive food to begin!

 Christmas in the Netherlands

-Christmas celebrations in the Netherlands are fairly similar to other western countries and traditions.
+Christmas celebrations in the Netherlands are fairly similar to other western countries and traditions, even though it’s only recently become more commonly celebrated.
 The Dutch like to put up Christmas trees and decorate their houses, give gifts and gather with family for a meal.

-They call the 25th and 26th December ‘First’ and ‘Second’ Christmas Day and will often spend time with their families on either or both days, celebrating with the traditional Christmas foods of meat and vegetables, with extras unique to the Dutch thrown in.
+They call December 25 and 26 ‘First’ and ‘Second’ Christmas Day and will often spend time with their families on either or both days, celebrating with the traditional Christmas foods of meat and vegetables, with extras unique to the Dutch thrown in.
 Why not try some of these recipes for your own Christmas celebrations this year?

 Dutch Festive Food and Drink at Christmas in the Netherlands